Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/target_ranking/README.md

 **NEW (2025-12-12)**: GPU acceleration is automatically enabled for target ranking.
 LightGBM, XGBoost, and CatBoost use GPU when available, providing 10-50x speedup on large datasets.
 See [GPU Setup Guide](../../01_tutorials/setup/GPU_SETUP.md) for configuration.

+**NEW (2025-12-20)**: All models in target ranking now use unified threading utilities from `TRAINING/common/threads.py` for GPU-aware thread management and optimal OMP/MKL thread allocation, preventing CPU bottlenecks during GPU training.

 ## Dual-View Evaluation

 Each target is evaluated in two views: